Here is your easy guide to understanding the BS (British Standards) 5839-1:2017.

 Plus, ensure they are backed up by the relevant insurances and references.

 As the responsible person, you should satisfy yourself that the designer of your fire alarm system has appropriate design, installation and maintenance insurance.
 Interestingly, the level of this is not set out in law and can vary, and your insurer may have a policy of what level of insurance you should expect.
 Typically this would be £1m professional indemnity (for design alone) and £10m insurance for the Public and Products liability (for people as well as the design and installation of equipment installed).

 This is not to be confused with the additional £10m employer’s liability insurance that all companies must have in place by law.
 References are very important and is an important piece of verification for you as the responsible person.
 Typically, you would want to be given details of previous clients of your chosen company so that you can call and speak with them directly; case studies are useful and it’s well worth looking at their online reviews such as Google and Trustpilot.

 How is Fire Safety Policed?

-When the Fire Brigade carries out spot checks and when a Fire Risk Assessor comes into analyse the fire safety precautions within your premises, they will be looking at how you comply with the Fire Safety Order in your practices and how your premises complies with the British Standards regulations.
+When the Fire Brigade carries out spot checks and will review your fire risk assessment as well as analysing the fire safety precautions within your premises, they will be looking at how you comply with the Fire Safety Order in your practices and how your premises complies with the British Standards regulations.